 In Montgomery County, like Harris County, the courthouse is open but efforts are being made to reset court dates and limit the number of visitors.

 Contact a criminal defense lawyer near you

 Felony and misdemeanor criminal courts in the Houston area are making adjustments to continue legal proceedings despite the pandemic.

 That’s why you, if faced with a criminal charge in Houston, Harris County, Fort Bend County or Montgomery County, should notify a criminal defense attorney and proceed with your case, even during these tough times.
 Your defense lawyer can determine if you need to appear in court and, if so, when.

 An attorney from our law firm can also prepare your defense against a variety of criminal charges with which we have legal experience, including domestic violence, domestic assault, aggravated domestic assault, continuous violence against the family, prostitution, sexual assault, inappropriate relationships with students, campus rape and other Title IX assaults.

 Often, such charges arise after unfounded or false claims.
 Defendants need a skilled sex crime defense attorney to handle their case and protect their legal rights.

 The Houston area as a whole may have slowed down in light of COVID-19, but the wheels of justice continue to turn.

 Turn to us if you need a veteran and knowledgeable Houston criminal defense lawyer.
-Contact us today for a free legal review of your case.
+Contact us today for a legal review of your case.